Minebench/Tresor/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

-The Tresor-API artifact that other plugins will interact with it licensed under
+The Tresor-API artifact that other plugins will interact with is licensed under
 [LGPL v3.0](https://www.gnu.org/licenses/lgpl-3.0.txt) as noted in its files.

 Tresor includes (modified) files from [Vault](https://github.com/MilkBowl/Vault)